paschermayr/ModelWrappers.jl/README.md

 -->
 ## Going Forward

 This package is still highly experimental - suggestions and comments are always welcome!
+New constraints should be reasonable simple to add, check out 'src/Core/constrain/constraints/constrained.jl' as an example with guidance in the comments.

 <!---
 # Citing Baytes.jl